 This durable floor is water resistant, good with pets, suitable for high traffic areas and other everyday challenges.

 What is Elm Wood Flooring?

 Elm wood flooring is exceedingly rich in character, texture and is extremely hard to get your hands on.

 In the 1970’s much of the Elm population was devastated by Dutch Elm Disease and because of this, Elm today can only be acquired from private residences, old barns and public spaces.

 Years of seasoning in old residencies and barns has granted elm a natural gift in the form of precious deep grain movement.
 These rare creations make each plank and shape entirely unique to the next, meaning you’ll never find two the same, so your project will be packed with personality.

 Hundreds of years ago, elm’s resistance to burn made it a popular choice for interiors, with the dual purpose of being fire retardant and a decorative feature.

 These floors should only ever be installed by a professional fitter, with proper preparations and methods making all the difference.

-to ensure that the timber retains its individual look throughout the years.
+Once installed, use the appropriate Care Floor System to ensure that the timber retains its individual look throughout the years.

 These antique elm floors are not ones you’ll find everywhere, and as such, we would recommend you visit one of our Design Centres in London or Cheshire, in order to see the boards close up, and experience their beauty first hand.